 The biggest tree in NYC!
-It's the 86th year for the Rockefeller Center Tree.
+It's the 87th year for the Rockefeller Center Tree.
 All eyes are on the city when the tree is lit, but you'll need to stop by early to get some standing room in Rockefeller Plaza if you want to see the lighting in person.
-The tree for 2018 is a 72-foot tall Norway spruce from Wallkill, NY, about 75 miles north of the city, that was brought down by truck to Rockefeller Plaza on November 10th.
+The tree for 2019 is a 77-foot tall Norway spruce from Orange County, NY, about 60 miles north of the city, that was brought down by truck to Rockefeller Plaza on November 9th.
 The tree is lifted into place early in November and surrounded by scaffolding as the 50,000 LED lights are installed.
 The night of the lighting is a huge event that is broadcast on TV, featuring ice skating, musical performances, and celebrity guests.
-Even if you are out of town during the holidays, you may still have time to see the tree as it is on display nightly until January 7th, 2019.
+Even if you are out of town during the holidays, you may still have time to see the tree as it is on display nightly until January 17th, 2020.

 Wall Street and Broad Street — Financial District

-One of the longest-running events, this is the 95th annual NYSE tree lighting.
+One of the longest-running events, this is the 96th annual NYSE tree lighting.
 Standing outside the famous stock exchange building on Wall Street, the lighting ceremony features food, performances, and celebrity appearances.
-Where else could you see Santa and the Grinch, Clydesdale horses and the Coca-Cola Polar Bear, and the Harlem Globetrotters and Mr. Met all in the same place?
+Where else could you see Santa alongside Clydesdale horses, the Coca-Cola Polar Bear, and the Harlem Globetrotters?
 The events begin in the afternoon before the stock exchange closing bell and the tree will be lit at 5pm.

 Harlem Meer at 110th Street and Fifth Avenue — Central Park